nataliesilmon/toxotools/README.md

 **genelists.R** loads Toxoplasma gondii gene sets defined in Croken *et al* (2014) BMC Genomics as well as novel gene sets into R for downstream analysis.

-Currently available gene sets are:
+Currently available gene sets are located in the file 'GENE SETS 2016 TXT.zip' and are in .txt format. **GMT files for use in GSEA analysis will be available soon.

 Cell cycle G1, Cell cycle SM, Stage, Localisation, GO Terms, KEGG pathways, LAMP pathways, Posttranslational modification proteomes